Rebilly/rebilly-js-sdk/docs/index.md

 ### PCI Compliance Note
 If you need to handle raw payment card data, you should use [Rebilly FramePay](https://rebilly.github.io/framepay-docs/) to generate tokens for your server-side logic.

-### Rebilly API Spec
+### Rebilly API Definition
-The library is a semantic representation of the [Rebilly API spec](https://rebilly.github.io/RebillyAPI/).
-A secondary [experimental API spec for reports](https://rebilly.github.io/RebillyReportsAPI/) is also available.
+The library is a semantic representation of the [Rebilly API spec](https://api-reference.rebilly.com/).

 ## Quick Start